-Myelin Oligodendrocyte Glycoprotein Antibody Disease known as MOG Antibody Disease (MOGAD) is a neuro-inflammatory condition that can cause inflammation to the optic nerve(s), the brain and the spinal cord.
+Myelin Oligodendrocyte Glycoprotein Antibody Associated Disease or MOG Antibody Disease (MOGAD) is a condition that causes inflammation to the optic nerve(s), brain, and spinal cord.

-MOG is found on the surface of oligodendrocytes of the myelin sheath of the nerves in the Central Nervous System (CNS).
-It is thought that MOG repairs the myelin sheath when they're damaged.
-MOG antibodies mistakenly attack the myelin sheath causing inflammation to the optic nerve(s), spinal cord and/or brain.
+MOG is also believed to help maintain the structure of the myelin sheath by protecting and repairing it when it gets damaged.
+1 MOG antibodies mistakenly attack MOG and the myelin sheath, causing inflammation to the optic nerve(s), spinal cord, and brain.

 What are Antibodies?

-Antibodies are produced by white blood cells and attack viruses and bacteria in the bloodstream.
-They act as part of immune system to destroy foreign viruses, bacteria and other germs from causing infection.
-This allows our bodies to defend itself against infections previously encountered.
-(1)
+White blood cells produce antibodies that attack viruses and bacteria in the bloodstream.
+They act as part of the immune system to destroy foreign viruses, bacteria, and other germs from causing infection.
+The immune system allows our bodies to defend themselves against infections previously encountered.1

-Usually, antibodies do not cause harm to the person, but sometimes they can misinterpret a friendly antibody for a foreign invader.
-The antibodies against MOG are responsible for the inflammation in the CNS and a diagnosis of MOGAD or Anti-MOG disease is made.
-(1)
+Usually, antibodies do not cause harm to the person.
+Still, sometimes they can misinterpret a friendly antibody for a foreign invader.
+The antibodies against MOG are responsible for the inflammation in the CNS.1

 What are MOG Antibodies?